 2. Florida Atlantic University

-The Executive MAcc – Forensic Accounting master’s degree program at Florida Atlantic University is a two-year program offered online, on-campus or hybrid.
+The Executive MAcc – Online Master’s in Forensic Accounting program at Florida Atlantic University is a two-year program offered online, on-campus or hybrid.
 The online aspect of the program is designed to accommodate students from around the world with internet access as well as stateside students.
 Classes are taught by teachers with real life experience and have published books and articles on the topic of forensic accounting.
 Students who successfully complete the program will have learned skills and foundational knowledge in areas that include fraud investigation, litigation support, expert testimony, money-laundering investigation, and other skills related to the field of forensic accounting.

 Florida Atlantic University (FAU) is a public university that’s ranked among the top public universities by U.S. News and World Report.
 The school enrolls over 30,000 students each academic year, but maintains a 21:1 student to faculty ratio in the classroom.
 FAU offers over 180 bachelors, masters, and doctoral degree programs.
 Its 19 athletic teams participate in the NCAA Division I.

 University of Colorado Denver offers an Online Master’s in Forensic Accounting- Auditing concentration program that prepares students to sit for the CPA exam as well as learn skills to work as a forensic accountant.
 Students who are looking to change careers are provided additional coursework that helps them comprehend the fundamentals of business and accounting prior to starting classes.
 Some of the core classes include auditing theory, accounting ethics, accounting information systems, taxation of business entities, and more.
 The degree program features an association with an advisory council made up of top accounting professionals in Denver which offers students the opportunity to find employment upon graduation.